House (1977 film): Plot

 The aunt disappears after entering the broken refrigerator.
-The girls are attacked or possessed by various items: Gorgeous becomes possessed after using her aunt's mirror; Kung Fu is attacked by flaming logs, losing her skirt; Sweet disappears after being attacked by mattresses.
+The girls are attacked or possessed by various items that have seemingly become alive: Gorgeous becomes possessed after using her aunt's mirror; Kung Fu is attacked by flaming logs, losing her skirt; Sweet disappears after being attacked by mattresses.
 The girls try to escape, but after Gorgeous manages to leave through a door, the others find themselves locked in.
 Searching for the aunt, they instead discover Mac's severed hand in a jar.
 Melody plays the piano to lift their spirits, and they hear Gorgeous singing upstairs.
-As Prof and Kung Fu investigate, the piano bites off Melody's fingers and ultimately eats her.
+As Prof and Kung Fu investigate, the piano comes to life, bites off Melody's fingers and ultimately eats her.

-Upstairs, Kung Fu and Prof find Gorgeous in a bridal gown, who shows them her aunt's diary.
+Upstairs, Kung Fu and Prof find Gorgeous wearing a bridal gown, who shows them her aunt's diary.
 Kung Fu follows Gorgeous, only to find Sweet's body trapped in a grandfather clock, which starts bleeding.
 The remaining girls barricade the upper floor while Prof, Fantasy, and Kung Fu read the diary.

-They are interrupted by a giant-sized head of Gorgeous, who reveals that her aunt died waiting for her fiancé to return from World War II, and now eats unmarried girls who arrive at her home.
+They are interrupted by a giant disembodied head of Gorgeous, who reveals that her aunt died waiting for her fiancé to return from World War II, and now eats unmarried girls who arrive at her home.
 The three girls are attacked by household items.
 Prof shouts to Kung Fu to attack the aunt's cat, Blanche.
 As Kung Fu lunges into a flying kick, she is eaten by a light fixture.
 Her legs escape and damage the cat's portrait, killing Blanche.
 The portrait gushes blood, flooding the room.
 Prof is pulled underwater by a jar with teeth and dissolves.
 Fantasy sees Gorgeous in a bridal gown and paddles toward her.
 In the reflection, Gorgeous appears as her aunt and cradles Fantasy.